-• The U.S. federal income tax consequences of an investment in the Notes are uncertain, and may be adverse to a holder of the Notes.
+The U.S. federal income tax consequences of an investment in the Notes are uncertain, and may be adverse to a holder of the Notes.
 No statutory, judicial, or administrative authority directly addresses the characterization of the Notes or securities similar to the Notes for U.S. federal income tax purposes.
 As a result, significant aspects of the U.S. federal income tax consequences of an investment in the Notes are not certain.
 Under the terms of the Notes, you will have agreed with us to treat the Notes as single financial contracts, as described below under "U.S. Federal Income Tax Summary-General."
-If the Internal Revenue Service (the "IRS") were successful in asserting an alternative characterization for the Notes, the timing and character of gain or loss with respect to the Notes may differ.
+If the Internal Revenue Service (the "IRS") were successful in asserting an alternative characterization for the Notes, may differ.
 No ruling will be requested from the IRS with respect to the Notes and no assurance can be given that the IRS will agree with the statements made in the section entitled "U.S. Federal Income Tax Summary."
 You are urged to consult with your own tax advisor regarding all aspects of the U.S. federal income tax consequences of investing in the Notes.